Chapter 15: The Voice

 Besides, why would snipers try to ambush us in the vast expanse of empty

-and at the same time, kept my gaze fixed on the front.
+the same time, kept my gaze fixed on the front.
 There were always

 possible spots on the ground where threats could be looming.
 When I